arenol/MapSymbolSpecification/README.md

 Draft.

 ## About MSS
 This document specifies the features and syntax of the Map Symbol Specification file, MSS.
 MSS files are intended to define the symbols and colors used in an orienteering map in a machine-readable form.
-MSS is based on XML and to describe graphocal content, it borrows some elements/concepts from the Scalable Vector Graphics format (SVG).
+MSS is based on XML and to describe graphical content, it borrows some elements/concepts from the Scalable Vector Graphics format (SVG).

 MSS is designed to be a simple and general but expressive enough to allow complex symbol styles to be defined.